Dow Funds 2012 Chemistry Olympiad

 “ACS and Dow are committed to developing the next generation of chemists and chemical engineers,” says ACS President Nancy B. Jackson.
 “Through the generosity of Dow, we have the opportunity to raise public appreciation for the essential role of chemistry in our lives as well as for the future innovators who will use chemistry to discover solutions to our world’s most pressing challenges.”

 The university campus, which will provide laboratory space and lodging for the competitors, is near ACS headquarters in Washington, D.C.
-ACS administers the U.S. National Chemistry Olympiad Program.
-As host, ACS will be financially responsible for much of the program’s expenses in 2012.
-The society expects that those costs will amount to $2.7 million, according to Cecilia Hernandez, the ACS staff manager of the Olympiad program.
-Dow will be the sole sponsor of the Olympiad.
+ACS administers the U.S. National Chemistry Olympiad program.
+As host of IChO, ACS will be financially responsible for much of the program’s expenses in 2012.
+The society expects that those costs will amount to $2.7 million, according to Cecilia Hernandez, ACS staff manager of the olympiad program.
+Dow will be the sole sponsor of the 2012 IChO.
 The expenses not funded by Dow’s donation will be covered by fees paid by participating countries and observers.

-“As president of the 44th IChO, I am immensely thankful to Dow for this wonderful support, and I know that the teams coming from around the world will be equally thankful,” says Ahmed H. Zewail.
-Zewail is the 1999 Nobel Laureate in chemistry and a chemistry professor at California Institute of Technology.
-“IChO is uniquely positioned for celebrating the beauty and cornucopia of chemistry with the world’s best young minds,” he adds.
-“By intellectually bonding with fellow students from all over the world, they form networks for the future.”

-Dow says it is investing in IChO as part of its ongoing commitment to science, technology, engineering, and math (STEM) education and also as part of its participation in the 2011 International Year of Chemistry.

 Join the conversation